 I recently came across a facebook page called Paulines Angels.
 Carrie, Louise, Kerry and Jane set it up in memory of Carries mum, Pauline.
 Their mission is to ensure no one in the Chorley area spends Christmas alone.
-They have been raising money throughout the year to hold a Christmas meal with entertainment on Christmas Day at Chorley Cricket Club.
+They have been raising money throughout the year to hold a Christmas meal with entertainment on Christmas Day at Chorley Cricket Club in Lancashire.
 So far they have raised enough money for 40 people to attend.
 They are also offering transport to and from the event.
 The party is for anyone that would be spending Christmas Day alone.
-To book a place email [email protected]
+To book a place email firstname.lastname@example.org

 According to Campaign To End Loneliness;

 - 17% of older people are in contact with family, friends and neighbours less than once a week and 11% are in contact less than once a month (Victor et al, 2003)